 Lebanon is a medium-sized city located in the state of Indiana.
 With a population of 16,662 people and four constituent neighborhoods, Lebanon is the 56th largest community in Indiana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lebanon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lebanon is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lebanon who work in office and administrative support (20.63%), management occupations (7.84%), and sales jobs (6.87%).
+Unlike some cities, Lebanon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lebanon are a mix of both white- and blue-collar jobs.
+Overall, Lebanon is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lebanon who work in office and administrative support (10.12%), sales jobs (9.86%), and management occupations (8.38%).

 Lebanon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include English, Irish, Scottish, and Swedish.
+Important ancestries of people in Lebanon include German, English, Irish, Italian, and French.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and Polish.